As an occupational therapist, I know that culture affects

 Tonight, what did that man say?

-He said only one thing, that he wants to marry me and get divorced
+He said only one thing, that he wants to marry me and get

 He will never divorce, but he will marry you by force